ChrstphrHll/npc_gen/students/Robbos Kalaerede.md

 ### Description
 - Half-Elf Artificer from Aldercrown Empire
 - 4th year Protection student in Treskal
-- long curly auburn hair that's wild, Pale Green eyes, and Tan skin
+- shoulder length curly grey hair that's plain, Pale Green eyes, and Tan skin
 - Is Graceful and Driving, and has Spontaneity as their ideal

 ### Organizations